e-Lehoa/PowerBI-Remapping/README.md

     3. provisions access rights to users in capacities and workspaces,
     4. Rebuilds reports and dashboards,
     5. Re-shares links to reports and dashboards, as required.
+	6. Advises users to sign out of Power BI and clear browser cache.

 ### Common Q&A: